-Whiskey Island Lake is located in Summit County, Utah.
+Whiskey Island Lake also known as Guys Lake is located in Summit County, Utah.
 The lake is part of the Uinta Wasatch Cache national forest, and lies within the Bear river drainage of the Uinta Mountains.
 From Mirror Lake Highway take Forest Road 110.
 There is no visible sign for the turn off.
 There is a sign saying low clearance vehicles not recommended.
 The exit is between Ruth Lake and Whitney Reservoir on the same side of the road.
 You can take a high clearance vehicle 3/4 of the way in, then you will need to hike the rest of the way.
 My ball joints were broken on my truck at the time so I hiked in from Mirror Lake Highway.

 Hiking from the main highway the hike is a little over 2 miles to the lake.
 You can drive the first 3 legs or 1.6 miles with a high clearance vehicle.